How to make a simple ploughman’s lunch platter – super easy summer dinner idea

 - Add any extras you like such as coleslaw, piccalilli, more salad like radish or celery

-How to serve Ploughman’s lunch
+How to serve Ploughman’s Platter

 - Delicious as a laid back weekend lunch.